DynareJulia/Dynare.jl/doc/src/model-file/deterministic-simulations.md

-## Deterministic simulation

-### Perfect foresight
+## Perfect foresight

 When the framework is deterministic, Dynare can be used for models with the assumption of perfect foresight.
-Typically, the system is supposed to be in a state of equilibrium before a period `1` when the news of a contemporaneous or of a future shock is learned by the agents in the model.
-The purpose of the simulation is to describe the reaction in anticipation of, then in reaction to the shock, until the system returns to the old or to a new state of equilibrium.
-In most models, this return to equilibrium is only an asymptotic phenomenon, which one must approximate by an horizon of simulation far enough in the future.
+The system is supposed to be in a given state before a period `1` (often a steady state) when the news of a contemporaneous or of a future shock is learned by the agents in the model.
+The purpose of the simulation is to describe the reaction in anticipation of, then in reaction to the shock, until the system returns to equilibrium.
+This return to equilibrium is only an asymptotic phenomenon, which one must approximate by an horizon of simulation far enough in the future.
 Another exercise for which Dynare is well suited is to study the transition path to a new equilibrium following a permanent shock.
 For deterministic simulations, the numerical problem consists of solving a nonlinear system of simultaneous equations in `n` endogenous variables in `T` periods.
-Dynare offers several algorithms for solving this problem, which can be chosen via the `stack_solve_algo` option.
-By default (`stack_solve_algo=0`), Dynare uses a Newton-type method to solve the simultaneous equation system.
-Because the resulting Jacobian is in the order of `n` by `T` and hence will be very large for long simulations with many variables, Dynare makes use of the sparse matrix capacities of MATLAB/Octave.
-A slower but potentially less memory consuming alternative (`stack_solve_algo=1`) is based on a Newton-type algorithm first proposed by *Laffargue (1990)* and *Boucekkine (1995)*, which avoids ever storing the full Jacobian.
-The details of the algorithm can be found in *Juillard (1996)*.
-The third type of algorithms makes use of block decomposition techniques (divide-and-conquer methods) that exploit the structure of the model.
+Dynare uses a Newton-type method to solve the simultaneous equation system.
+Because the resulting Jacobian is in the order of `n` by `T` and hence will be very large for long simulations with many variables, Dynare makes use of the sparse matrix code .
-The principle is to identify recursive and simultaneous blocks in the model structure and use this information to aid the solution process.
-These solution algorithms can provide a significant speed-up on large models.

 !!! note
     Be careful when employing auxiliary variables in the context of perfect